🇩🇰

 Extension: 3 years (max x)

-Process: Extensions are granted for 3 years at a time.
+Process: Extensions are granted for up to 3 years at a time.
+Must first submit to Startup Denmark expert panel for re-evaluation, then apply to SIRI for residence permit extension.
 Must demonstrate continued business activity and growth.
-Apply before current permit expires through SIRI.
+Apply before current permit expires.

 Renewal: After 6 years of continuous residence, you may apply for permanent residence.
 After 9 years, Danish citizenship is possible (subject to language and integration requirements).